frankheat/offsecnotes/Android/Foundations/apk building.md

        * -> Dalvik bytecode (`.dex`) file/s

-3. C/C++ compilation process (Untreated)
+3. Native code is embedded as dynamic shared libraries called Shared Object (`.so`)
 4. All the output are packaged (aapt \[link] tool)

     * -> .apk (unsigned)

-5. zipalign and apksigner to sign the APK and make it installable and updatable on an Android device
+5. zipalign and apksigner to sign the APK and make it installable and updatable on an Android device.